 Be a role model!
 Teach your little one the importance of making time to eat properly, exercise, and rest.
 Make sure you provide balance, so he has time to have fun!
 Make his schedule in such a way that he has time to relax.

-#7: Teach him or her to be goal-oriented
+#7: Teach him to be goal-oriented

 #8: Cultivate a positive self-view